SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         to use a JSON library which keeps the order of JSON object items.

 ``"equipment_id"``:
-     worldwide unqiue id of an equipment as string.
+     worldwide unique id of an equipment as string.
 Should contain the name of the owner institute or provider company as prefix in order to guarantee worldwide uniqueness.

      example: ``"MLZ_ccr12"`` or ``"HZB-vm4"``